BobaBoard/boba-docs/docs/volunteering/writing/editing-bobadocs.md

 ![a cropped screenshot of the bobadocs github page, with a red arrow pointing to the fork button](/img/volunteer/bobadocsfork.jpg)

 ### Branching

-**If you already have a branch set up that you'd like to work in, then skip this section.**

 In git, a `branch` is a separate version of a repo that can be edited without affecting the main repo.
 It lets developers separate what they're working on, so problems that arise when working on one issue don't affect any other work that may be being done concurrently.
 Making good use of branches is key to keeping a project history easy to understand.
 It also keeps multiple people working on the same project from stepping on each other's toes.